sourcegraph/handbook/content/departments/engineering/teams/cody/cody-gateway/using.md

 To learn more about Cody Gateway, refer to the [main Cody Gateway page](./index.md) and the [customer-facing documentation](https://docs.sourcegraph.com/cody/explanations/cody_gateway).

-> NOTE: Cody Gateway is only available to instances on Sourcegraph 5.1.0 and above.
+> [!NOTE] Cody Gateway is only available to instances on Sourcegraph 5.1.0 and above.
 This guidance is not relevant to customers on any previous Sourcegraph release.

 ## Provisioning access